Get articles and insights directly in your inbox. Subscribe today.

 But how can sales teams actually make this happen?

-Set goals for moving leads through the funnel
+Set goals for moving leads through the customer acquisition funnel

 Once you’ve leveraged the right data it’s a case of setting targets that are likely to meet or exceed the numbers that you need to hit.